The Messy Middle is the new paradigm of the purchasing process, not only for B2C.

 Recent marketing approach clarified how organisations should effectively master their direct influence over the customer experience in order to boost the perceived value.
-But if so, how creating value with CRM alongside the salesprocess?
+But if so, how about creating value with CRM alongside the sales process?

 According to thinkwithgoogle we are living in the era of Relational Marketing

-While Transactional Marketing was relying on massive communication addressed to large audiences which then develop preferences, Relational Marketing supports more complex processes to shape clients’ preferences.
+While Transactional Marketing relies on massive communication addressed to large audiences which then develop preferences, Relational Marketing supports more complex processes to shape clients’ preferences.

-What happens during that messy middle of the customer journey is exactly what vendors should take care about providing the most coherent brand’s experience.
+What happens during that messy middle of the customer journey is exactly what vendors should take care of, providing the most coherent brand experience.

-Due to this reason, relationship marketing places the client’s experience under a crucial perspective leading it at its best possible level to nurture a positive, long-term relationship.
+Due to this reason, relationship marketing places the client’s experience under a crucial perspective, leading it to its best possible level to nurture a positive, long-term relationship.